MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/notebooks/notebook2.md

 cd $WORKDIR
 ```

 Now we can use the manifest file to import sequences in QIIME2 with `qiime tools import`.
 The main parameters of this command are:
-- `--type` specifies the type of qiime2 artifact to be created, you can use `qiime tools list-types` to see all the importable types available.
+- `--type` specifies the type of qiime2 artifact (QZA) to be created, you can use `qiime tools list-types` to see all the importable types available.
 - `--input-format` specifies the format of the data to be imported, you can use `qiime tools list-formats` to see all the input data format available
 ```bash
 qiime tools import \